 But there was a problem: Having just assumed a long-coveted position as chair of the House Ways and Means Committee in January 2015, Ryan repeatedly said he did not want the job.
 The often-thankless position, he knew, would be made more onerous by tough fiscal deadlines and election-year politics.
 Yet Ryan’s fellow Republicans courted him relentlessly, appealing to his sense of duty.
 In his absence, they feared, a slew of unelectable candidates would vie for the position and make a public spectacle of the party’s turmoil.

 Ryan’s resolve began to waver.
 But rather than simply caving, he arranged a meeting with other Republican House members on October 20.
 He said he had concluded that the party was facing a “dire moment,” according to the Atlantic.
 He feared that if he didn’t run, his children might one day ask him, “Why didn’t you do all you could?”

 “I hope this doesn’t sound conditional—but it is,” Ryan told party members at the meeting, according to the Washington Post.
-He laid out three clear conditions that would have to be met for him to agree to run for Speaker:
+He took advantage of deal structuring to lay out three clear conditions that would have to be met for him to agree to run for Speaker:

 - The three major Republican House factions—including the Freedom Caucus, which was tepid about Ryan’s candidacy—would have to unite behind him by the end of the week.

 - To avoid the power struggles and threats that Boehner had anticipated facing if he’d remained Speaker, Ryan asked for support to overturn a rule allowing a simple majority of the House to remove a sitting Speaker.